matt101144/Rock_paper_scissors/README.md

-my first attempt at coding rock paper scissors using javascript.
+my first attempt at coding rock paper scissors using javascript.currebtly a work in progress